 If you use some automated virus detection software, make sure that when it detects a virus, it SILENTLY discards the virus.
 Do NOT have the software send alerts back to the senders address, which today is almost always an innocent parties mailbox address and NOT where the virus is running at all.
 Sending these alerts back to innocent parties (based on the From: address in the e-mail message) just wastes everybodys time.
 Please turn this obsolete setting off right away.

 If you want to report an infected system, use the "whois"* command with the ARIN netblock database (eg "whois -h whois.arin.net X.X.X.X") and the IP address you find in the spam Received: header to locate the TRUE source of the message you received, then file a complaint with the network administrator where the virus mail is really coming from.
-The From: address invariably has nothing to do with the virus.
-Don't bother them.
+Again, the domain name in the From: address usually has nothing to do with the true source of the spam or virus, as the From: header is easily forged.
+Don't bother the wrong people.

 * "whois" comes with all UNIX or UNIX-derived operating systems.
 Free versions are available for download for Windows operating systems from numerous sources.
 There are also web sites that will perform the function for you, without you having to have the "whois" program itself.
 Note that "ARIN" is not the only netblock repository, and if the source IP address is outside of North America, ARIN may refer you to another repository, such as whois.apnic.net for Asia, whois.ripe.net for Europe, and so on.
 Start with ARIN and it will tell you if you need to look elsewhere.